iamsrp/dexter/README.md

 nohup ./dexter.py -c test_config > dexter.log 2>&1 &
 ```

-(If that crashes because the `DISPLAY` isn't accessible (thanks `pygame`) then add `env -u DISPLAY` at the start.
-Note, however, that more recent versions of `pygame` seem to do nasty things with `curses` which totally borks the terminal.
-Hence you need to pipe the output to a file like in the above.
+(If that crashes because the `DISPLAY` isn't accessible (thanks `pygame`) then add `env -u DISPLAY TERM-dumb` at the start.
+The `TERM=dumb` is needed since more recent versions of `pygame` seem to do nasty things with `curses` which totally borks the terminal.
+Hence you need to set the terminal to a dumb one, or pipe the output to a file like in the above, or both.
 Yuck.)

 You can then stop it with a `CTRL-c` or by sending it a `SIGINT`.